JJ-Joris/Spotify_api/README.md

 # Spotify_api
-A project that will create a SQL database with a spotify users info
+A project that will create a SQL database with a spotify users songs

 ## Project is intended to run with AWS CodePipeline via AWS CodeCommit, the github project is just for demonstration